The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Discussion and conclusions

-In the forthcoming paper we will present a general formalism how to transform the gluon pressure (5.1) into the full GP EoS in a self-consistent way (i,e., not destroying the Hagedorn-type structure below $T_c$, providing the smooth transition across $T_c$ and approaching to the SB limit above $T_c$ from below).
-For this we will need the lattice data \cite{27,30,44} for the pressure on either sides of $T_c$ but close to it only.
-Some preliminary attempts in this direction have been already done in \cite{8,47}.
-Completing this program in much more satisfactory way, we will be able to analytically describe YM $SU(3)$ lattice thermodynamics \cite{27,30,38,44,48,49,50,51,52}, and thus to compare it with other analytical approaches and models.
-Concluding, a few messages we would like to emphasize and convey are:
+The NP gluon pressure (5.1) necessarily has a Hagedorn-type structure at $T \leq T_c=T_h$ and demonstrates rather complicated dependence on the mass gap and temperature up to approximately $(4-5)T_c$.
+In the limit of very high temperature $T \rightarrow \infty$ it has a polynomial behavior consistent with the SB limit.
+That is why it can serve as a basic equation for its transformation into the full GP EoS.
+In the forthcoming paper we will present a general formalism (the above-mentioned fine-tuning mechanism) how to transform the gluon pressure (5.1) into the full GP EoS in a self-consistent way (i,e., not destroying the Hagedorn-type structure below $T_c$, providing the smooth transition across $T_c$ and approaching to the SB limit above $T_c$ from below).
+For this we will need the lattice data \cite{27,30,43} for the pressure on either side of $T_c$ but close to it only.
+Some preliminary attempts in this direction have been already done in \cite{8,44}.
+Completing this program in much more satisfactory way, we will be able to analytically describe YM $SU(3)$ lattice thermodynamics \cite{27,30,37,43,45,46,47,48,49}, and thus to compare it with other analytical approaches and models.

+Concluding, let us note that to discuss the interpretation of the relevant degrees of freedom in the GP below and above $T_c$ as well as its full dynamical content within the mass gap approach to QCD/YM at non-zero temperature is more appropriate in the framework of the full gluon pressure.
+The non-trivial gluonic field configurations of the purely PT origin due to asymptotic freedom should be also taken into account.
+A few messages we would like to emphasize and convey as well are:

 a).
 The Hagedorn-type structure of the pressure is of crucial importance to correctly understand and describe

 the GM dynamical content at low temperatures within any approach or model.